 Support from community-based organizations can strengthen the educational experience.

 Embark is a micro-school with a focused environment and a limited number of students.
-They have capacity for thirty 6th-, 7th-, and 8th-graders.
+They have capacity for 30 6th-, 7th-, and 8th-graders.
 This small number of students allows for deep connections, personalized experiences, and a profound middle school experience.

 Embark opened its doors in 2019 as a tuition-free school.
-Tuition will be kept as minimal as possible and proceeds from Framework and Pinwheel will supplement or, ideally, mitigate completely the education expenses and need for tuition.
-Embark (along with Framework Cycles and Pinwheel Coffee) is currently an initiative supported by Great Work Inc., a Denver-based nonprofit organization committed to strengthening education environments.
+Tuition will be kept as minimal as possible and proceeds from Pinwheel will supplement or, ideally, mitigate completely the education expenses and need for tuition.
+Embark (along with Pinwheel Coffee) is currently an initiative supported by Great Work Inc., a Denver-based nonprofit organization committed to strengthening education environments.
 Great Work, Inc. The launch of Embark comes from a foundation grant and the belief that a truly learner-centered model of education that is embedded and integrated into real-world experiences provides an incredible learning experience that will put kids on a path to being lifelong learners.

 Communications can be led by students as an additional opportunity for real-world learning.